Why do you only talk about Soteriology?

 5) I was greatly impacted in my formative years through the theological journey into and then back out of Calvinism.
 My home church growing up went through a split over the doctrines and I was one of the individuals supporting Calvinistic theology in that split.
 In fact, I later became a staff member at the new “Reformed” church that was started as a result.
 Family members and dear friends were all significantly impacted by this conflict.
 I developed deep relationships with other like minded believers in that decade of my life.
 So, the journey into Calvinism hurt many of my relationships with my non-Calvinistic friends and family, then my journey back out of Calvinism hurt my relationships with my new Calvinistic brethren.
 Nothing about that was easy.
 It affected me deeply and still does to this day.
 It is a “passion topic” not only because of its significance theologically, but because of the role it has played in my life.

-6) My doctoral dissertation involves soteriology, so at this stage in my life it is consuming more of my thoughts and energies than it has at other times.
+6) My doctoral dissertation was focused on soteriology, which I just completed in 2016, so at this stage in my life it is consuming more of my thoughts and energies than it has at other times.
 My desire is to develop a curriculum that helps young people better understand the historical context and culture of the biblical writings so as to interpret it more accurately.
 Westerns are typically individualized thinkers and many of us are ignorant of how a first century communal culture thinks or understands the world.
 In addition, few understand the concept of God’s judicial hardening of Israel and its unique purpose at the time of Paul’s writings, which leads to much confusion surrounding this topic.

 Hopefully, this helps others to see why I’ve pinpointed my topic to soteriology alone.
 This does not mean if I’m directly asked about other topics that I wouldn’t engage them as well, but as far as this podcast/blog goes my purpose is fairly narrow.